+At Saint Christina's School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the School, irrespective of age, disability, race, religion or belief, sex, sexual orientation, gender reassignment, pregnancy / maternity or marriage / civil partnership.
+We aim to develop a culture of inclusion and diversity in which all those connected with the School feel proud of their identity and able to participate fully in School life.

+3. Implementation

 - 3.1.
-At Saint Christina's School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, special educational needs and disability, religion or socioeconomic background.
-We aim to develop a culture of inclusion and diversity in which all those connected with the School feel proud of their identity and able to participate fully in School life. - 3.2.
-Pupils learning English as an additional language are entitled to access to the full curriculum.
-We will aim to raise the attainment of EAL pupils and ensure that they are able to access the full range of experiences within the curriculum.

-4. Implementation

-4.1.
 All teachers are responsible for building strategies into planning to support the language development of EAL pupils and must structure lessons appropriately.
 In the Early Years and Foundation Stage, we do not generally withdraw children from the classroom to receive EAL support.
-Support is provided in the classroom by the teacher or the Teaching Assistant or a support teacher working with individual children or with small groups.
-However, some extra support will be provided when necessary.
-Such withdrawal support should be agreed by the class teacher and the Learning Support teacher and should be linked to boosting self-confidence and developing general oral and written communication skills.

-- 4.2.
-Collaboration between class teacher and colleagues giving support is essential in identifying and meeting the needs of EAL pupils in the planning, implementation and assessment of pupils' language development. - 4.3.
-Teaching Strategies and good practice - Use a "buddy system" within the classroom with a child of a similar home language. - Recognise that there may be a long 'silent' period where the pupil is assimilating the language but is not yet ready to attempt extended verbal communication. - Make sure that delivery is clear and that, initially, the quantity of vocabulary used is small. - Review any discussions emphasising the key points. - Ensure that vocabulary work covers the technical as well as the everyday meaning of key words, metaphors and idioms. - Always give the children a clear model to follow which can be an oral or written instruction or diagram. - Ensure that there are sufficient opportunities for speaking and that speaking is used to support writing. - Provide a range of reading materials that highlight the different ways in which English is used supplementing appropriately levelled reading material. - Explore the cultural diversity of music, art, clothing, artefacts, etc. - Through working in mixed groups EAL children can model their language on the language used by their friends. - Activities in subjects like Science are often practical and involve the use of materials.
+Support is provided in the classroom by the teacher or the Teaching Assistant or, a support teacher working with individual children or with small groups.
+However, some extra support will be provided when necessary, by the SENDCo.
+Such withdrawal support should be agreed by the class teacher, SENDCo and the Learning Support teacher and should be linked to boosting self-confidence and developing general oral and written communication skills. - 3.2.
+Collaboration between class teacher and colleagues giving support is essential in identifying and meeting the needs of EAL pupils in the planning, implementation and assessment of pupils' language development. - 3.3.
+Teaching Strategies and good practice - Use a "buddy system" within the classroom with a child of a similar home language. - Recognise that there may be a long 'silent' period where the pupil is assimilating the language but is not yet ready to attempt extended verbal communication. - Make sure that delivery is clear and that, initially, the quantity of vocabulary used is small. - Review any discussions emphasising the key points. - Ensure that vocabulary work covers the technical as well as the everyday meaning of key words, metaphors and idioms. - Always give the children a clear model to follow which can be an oral or written instruction or diagram. - Ensure that there are sufficient opportunities for speaking and that speaking is used to support writing. - Provide a range of reading materials that highlight the different ways in which English is used supplementing appropriately levelled reading material. - Explore the cultural diversity of music, art, clothing, artefacts, etc. - Through working in mixed groups EAL children can model their language or the language used by their friends. - Activities in subjects like Science are often practical and involve the use of materials.
 These provide support for meaning.
 Good visual support is essential for all good primary practice but crucial for bilingual children. - Some activities just by their nature mean that certain language is predictable and gets repeated naturally, (i.e. turn-taking games and activities which involve collecting, recording and interpreting information).

-5. Identification and Assessment
+4. Identification and Assessment

-- 5.1.
+- 4.1.
 Before entry parents provide the School with information regarding the child's home language or languages.
 The Class Teacher with Co-ordinator will identify the stage/level of EAL pupils using the DFE proficiency in English Stages.
-Children joining the School at Key Stage 1 or Key Stage 2 deemed to be new to English and Early Stage Acquisition of English Language will also have an English Language Assessment in order to inform planning for intervention.

-- 5.2.
-Further, ongoing assessment will be based on teacher judgement of classroom work and a variety of data including:
+Children joining the School at Key Stage 1 or Key Stage 2 deemed to be new to English and Early Stage Acquisition of English Language will also have an English Language Assessment in order to inform planning for intervention. - 4.2.
+Further, ongoing assessment will be based on teacher judgement of classroom work and a variety of data including: - CATs - Teacher assessment

-- CATs

-- Teacher assessment

 - Reading tests

 - Spelling tests

 - Individual pupil targets

 - ICT based tracking systems

-- · Attendance and behaviour monitoring
+- Attendance and behaviour monitoring

 - Ethnic data

 - Ongoing oral assessment and observation

-WellComm -GL Diagnostic Speech and Language Assessment Toolkit.
-(EYFS-Year 1)
+- WellComm -GL Diagnostic Speech and Language Assessment Toolkit.
+(EYFS-Year

+1)